bcdev/kaleidoscope/README.md

     options:
-      -h, --help            show this help message and exit --chunk-size-lat CHUNK_SIZE_LAT
+      -h, --help            show this help message and exit --product-type {esa-cci-oc,esa-scope-exchange,ghrsst,glorys}
-                            specify the chunk size along the latitudinal dimension for reading and computing data arrays.
-A value of `-1` refers to full latitudinal chunk size and a value of `0` refers to the chunk size used in the source file. (default: None)
-      --chunk-size-lon CHUNK_SIZE_LON
-                            specify the chunk size along the longitudinal dimension for reading and computing data arrays.
-A value of `-1` refers to full longitudinal chunk size and a value of `0` refers to the chunk size used in the source file. (default: None)
-      --product-type {esa-cci-oc,esa-scope-exchange,ghrsst,glorys}
                             the product type. (default: None)
       --selector SELECTOR   the Monte Carlo stream selector.
 An integral number